Redesigning the AttitudeLive Website for Accessibility

 Define

-After analysing data collected from company stakeholders and individuals with disabilities, we built a list of the website's most critical features, prioritising the needs of both the business and the users.
+After analysing data collected from company stakeholders and individuals with disabilities, we built a list of the website's critical features, prioritising the needs of both the business and the users.

 Information Architecture